-Finally, our choice for T in this discussion was the most conservative possible and replacing it with 20 years may only reinforce the evidence.
-Therefore, Occam's razor leads us to consider these results as strong evidence for non-conservative mass transfer for IGR J17498-2921, XTE J1814+338, Swift J1749.4-2807, and IGR J1737.9-3747.
-As stated in Sect.
-1, a non-conservative mass transfer has been proposed in three other AMXPs: XTE J0929-314, SAX J1808.4-3658, and SAX J1748.9-2021.
-The latter two sources have been analysed as well in this paper, giving no evidence for a non-conservative mass transfer.
-This should not be considered a contradiction, because the possibility of a non-conservative mass transfer is not excluded by this method; allowing for higher companion masses might increase the expected luminosity and shift $d_m GR$ $(d{m,GR+MB})$ below the distance estimate for the system.
-It is impossible, however, with the current available information on the inclination and/or the secondary mass of these sources to discriminate between the conservative and non-conservative scenarios.
-Furthermore, as recently demonstrated by Van et al. (2019), our prescription for the MB term might not be the most adequate and may significantly underestimate by an order of magnitude the real contribution to the average theoretical mass transfer.
-Indeed, the model used here neglects some physical aspects, for example the chemical or thermal evolution of the companion star, as well as any calculation of the convective and radiative zones of it, therefore these results have to be considered with a reasonable dose of caution.
-These arguments might explain why S4 and S9 do not give evidence for a non-conservative mass transfer although a non-conservative evolution has been hypothesized (di Salvo et al. 2008; Sanna et al. 2016, 2017c) with an independent argument, in order to justify the large value of the orbital period derivative measured for both systems6.
+Finally, our choice for T in this discussion was the most conservative possible and replacing it with 20 years may only reinforce these evidences.
+Therefore, the Occam's razor leads us to consider these results as a strong evidence for non-conservative mass-transfer for IGR J17498-2921, XTE J1814+338, Swift J1749.4-2807, IGR J1737.9-3747.
+As stated in Section 1, a non-conservative mass-transfer has been proposed in three other AMXPs: XTE J0929-314, SAX J1808.4-3658 and SAX J1748.9-2021.
+The latter two sources have been analyzed as well in this paper, giving no evidence for a non-conservative mass-transfer.
+This should not be considered a contradiction, because the possibility of a non-conservative mass-transfer is not excluded by this method; allowing for higher companion masses might increase the expected luminosity and shift $d{m,GR}$ $(d{m,GR+MB})$ below the distance estimate for the system.
+It is impossible, however, with the current available information about the inclination and/or the secondary mass of these sources to discriminate between the conservative and non-conservative scenarios.
+Furthermore, as recently demonstrated by Van et al. (2018), our prescription for the MB term might not be the most adequate and may significantly underestimate the real contribution, i.e. by an order of magnitude, to the average theoretical mass-transfer.
+Indeed, the model used here neglects some physical aspects, e.g. the chemical or thermal evolution of the companion star, as well as any calculation of the convective and radiative zones of it, therefore these results have to be considered with a reasonable dose of caution.
+These arguments might explain why S4 and S9 do not give evidence for a non-conservative mass-transfer although a non-conservative evolution has been hypothesized (di Salvo et al. 2008; Sanna et al. 2016, 2017b) with an independent argument, in order to justify the large value of the orbital period derivative measured for both systems6.

-The physical mechanism inhibiting a fully conservative mass transfer in these systems is still unclear.
-A model that would explain this phenomenon was proposed by Burderi et al. (2001) and it is known as the radio ejection model.
-It predicts that a non-conservative mass transfer may arise in LMXBs hosting rapidly rotating pulsars when the radiative pressure of the pulsar, emitting as a magnetic-dipole rotator, overcomes the ram pressure of the accreting matter, throwing it away from the system.
+It is still unclear the physical mechanism inhibiting a fully conservative mass-transfer in these systems.
+A model which would explain this phenomenon was proposed by Burderi et al. (2001) and it is known as the radio ejection model.
+It predicts that a non-conservative mass-transfer may arise in LMXBs hosting rapidly rotating pulsars when the radiative pressure of the pulsar, emitting as a magnetic-dipole rotator, overcomes the ram pressure of the accreting matter, throwing it away from the system.

-Furthermore, a recent work by Ziółkowski & Zdziarski (2018) shows with a similar argument how also LMXBs hosting BHs might undergo a secular evolution driven by non-conservative mass transfer.
+Furthermore, a recent work by Ziółkowski & Zdziarski (2018) shows with a similar argument how also LMXBs hosting BHs might undergo a secular evolution driven by non-conservative mass-transfer.
 In these systems, radio ejection is clearly out of the picture; in that case, matter outflows in the form of jets and winds have been invoked to explain the phenomenon.